Munster, South Africa: Recreation

-Munster Sports Club is a sports complex in Munster which offer bowls, tennis and squash facilities.
-Munster is also home to the Glenmore Ski-Boat Club.
+Munster Sports Club is a local sports complex offering bowls, tennis, and squash facilities.
+The area is also home to the Glenmore Ski-Boat Club.

 Transport

-R61 road
+Roads

-The R61 regional route lies west of Munster and connects to most towns of the Lower South Coast such as Port Edward, Southbroom, Margate, Shelly Beach and Port Shepstone.
-The road also goes further than KwaZulu-Natal in the south to Mbizana, Mthatha and ending in Beaufort West in the Western Cape province.
+Munster can be accessed by turning off the R61 (to Port Edward and Port Shepstone) onto Munster Road (the single access road into village) while Glenmore can be accessed by turning off the R61 onto Kinderstrand Road (the single access road into the village).

 Air

 Munster Airfield is a private airfield used only by the farm owner.
 It is kept in good order and there is a geocache next to it.